ddnexus/pagy/docs/api/keyset.md

 #### Understanding the Cutoffs

-A `cutoff` defines a point in the `set`, right AFTER the last record of a `page`.
+A `cutoff` defines a point in the `set` where a `page` ended.
+All the records AFTER that point are or will be part of the `next` page.

 Let's consider an example of a simple `set`.
-In order to avoid confusion with numeric ids and number of records, let's assume that it that has an `id` column that is actually a unique alphanumeric code, and its order is:
+In order to avoid confusion with numeric ids and number of records, let's assume that it has an `id` column populated by unique alphanumeric codes, and its order is: `order(:id)`.
-`order(:id)`.

 Assuming a LIMIT of 6, the first page will include the first 6 records in the set: no `cutoff` required so far...

 ```
             |   page    |                                not yet paginated    |
 beginning ->|. . . . . .|. . . . . . . . . . . . . . . . . . . . . . . . . . .|<- end of set
 ```

-After we pull the 6 records, we read the `id` of the last one in the page, which is `F`.
-So our `cutoff` can be defined like: _" the point after the value `F` in the `id` column"_.
+After we pull the first 6 records from the beginning of the `set`, we read the `id` of the last one, which is `F`.
+So our `cutoff` can be defined like: _"the point up to the value `F` in the `id` column"_.

-Notice that this is not like saying _"after the record `F`"_.
-It's important to understand that a `cutoff` refers just to a value in a column (or multiple column in case of muti-columns keysets) after which there will be the next page.
+Notice that this is not like saying _"up to the record `F`"_.
+It's important to understand that a `cutoff` refers just to a value in a column (or a combination of multiple column, in case of muti-columns keysets).

-Indeed, that very record could be deleted right after we read it, and our `cutoff` will still be the valid start for the next page of 6 records after the `cutoff-F`...
+Indeed, that very record could be deleted right after we read it, and our `cutoff` will still be the valid reference that _"we paginated the `set`, up to the "F" value"_...
 ```
             |   page    |   page    |                    not yet paginated    |
 beginning ->|. . . . .
 F]. . . . . .|. . . . . . . . . . . . . . . . . . . . .|<- end of set